Pan Lab

 The role of SYNJ1 in deregulating the basal ganglia function in motor control

 SYNJ1, also known as PARK20, is one of the synaptic genes associated with Parkinsonism.
-Partial loss of SYNJ1 (either via disease-linked missense mutation or heterozygous deletion) leads to age-dependent locomotor decline and loss of dopaminergic synapses.
-We are particularly interested in understanding how Synj1 deficiency alters the integrity of the dopamine synapse.
+Partial loss of SYNJ1 (either via disease-linked missense mutation or heterozygous deletion) leads to age-dependent locomotor decline.
+We are particularly interested in understanding how Synj1 deficiency alters the integrity and functions of the dopamine synapse.
 We use transgenic mouse models, including the previously published haploinsufficient mouse and a new conditional deletion mouse, and perform comprehensive analysis at the molecular, cellular and systems level.
 We also engineer novel optical tools to investigate molecular trafficking as a key pathological event at the dopamine synapse.

-Genetic interaction between SYNJ1 and SNCA in PD pathogenesis
+Genetic interaction between SYNJ1 and other PD geness in dopaminergic pathogenesis

-Mounting evidence suggests a synergistic signaling mechanism at the presynaptic terminal, which leads to failure in dopamine signaling and eventually dopamine neuron loss.
+Mounting evidence suggests that PD genes exhibit converged signaling leads to failure in dopamine signaling at specific subcellular compartment.
 SYNJ1 encodes for synaptojanin1, which is known for regulating synaptic vesicle endocytosis and clathrin uncoating.
-SNCA encodes for alpha-synuclein, the major component of Lewy body, which is involved in synaptic vesicle fusion and mobilization in its functional form.
-We aim to understand how the two genes interact and integrate their signaling pathways to culminate in the dysfunction and vulnerability of the nigral dopamine neurons.
+We are interested in exploring convergent signaling of Synj1 with other synaptic PD genes, such as those encodes for alpha-synuclein, Auxilin1, VPS35, etc. which are involved in synaptic trafficking.
+We aim to understand how these genes interact and integrate their signaling pathways to culminate in the dysfunction and vulnerability of the nigral dopamine neurons at the presynaptic terminal.

 The protective role of nicotine in dopamine signaling